rmaniego/rmaniego/README.md

 Hi there! 👋

 Ryd is a ✨ _Python Dev_ ✨ previously building test automations as a Test Engineer, whoa!
-A deviant dev who's tugged between `CLI` and web, but is in the direction of machine learning field.
+A deviant dev who's tugged between `CLI` and web, but is actively working in the Natural Language Processing field.

   💼 Aspiring NLP Engineer

+  💬 Working on NLP Research

   🔮 Working on Presage API